Use, possession or sale of heroin in Colorado

 Call us for help…

 If you or someone you know has been charged with heroin use, possession, possession for sale or sale and you are looking for the best Colorado drug defense lawyers available, you've come to the right place.
 We fight aggressively to get your heroin case dismissed or the charges against you reduced.
+We can also help in seeking release from any of the Colorado jails, including the Weld County Jail.

 And if what you need is treatment instead of jail or prison time, we will work to see that you get it instead of criminal record.

 Don't get branded a drug felon and face the loss of your freedom and constitutional rights.
-Contact us for a free consultation and find out why we are considered some of the best heroin defense lawyers in Colorado.

 You can reach us through the confidential form on this page or by calling us at our convenient Denver home office: